 Remember that you can add up to three authorized users to your Platinum card for $175.
 Each cardholder will get their own lounge access and GlobalEntry/TSA PreCheck fee credit.
 They will not receive the $200 annual airline fee credit, however.

-What do you think of the Amex Platinum benefits and the changes to the personal Platinum card starting March 30, 2017?
+What do you think of the Amex Platinum benefits?